ShivaBhattacharjee/AnimeTrix/README.md

-<h1>AnimeTrix is a simple yet elegent minimal anime streaming website which is made using REACT JS and GOGOANIME API</h1>
+#AnimeTrix is a simple yet elegent minimal anime streaming website which is made using REACT JS and GOGOANIME API
 <br>